IFRCGo/ecv-toolkit/app/_disease/disease-04_en.md

 ### Transmission

-- Water contaminated with human waste (stools).
+- Water contaminated with human waste (stools)
-- Eating raw or undercooked meat or meat products (such as liver) and seafood (such as shellfish).
+- Eating raw or undercooked meat or meat products (such as liver) and seafood (such as shellfish)
-- Blood transfusion.
+- Blood transfusion
-- From mother to unborn baby during pregnancy.
+- From mother to unborn baby during pregnancy

 ### Symptoms